Methodist Boys' High School, Oron: Early curriculum and development

-Between 1905 and now, the school have witnessed development in all aspects of life.
-At commencement, the curriculum comprised elementary school subjects, teaching methods and preaching.
-At some point, the syllabus was revised to include lessons in printing, bookbinding, carpentry, and elementary sciences.
-In 1955, the school had on roll 170 boys and 12 teachers.
-While the school has been an all-boys school from inception, girls were later admitted to be part of the two-year Higher Certificate (Arts) classes (Forms 6 and 7).
-Higher School Certificate (Science) course was later added in January 1963.
-By February 1977 according to the school records, enrolment was 888 (718 boarders, 170 day students).
+By February 1977 according to the school records, enrolment was 888 (718 boarders, 170 day-students).
 Among the boarders there were 17 girls, all belonging to the Higher School Certificate (Arts) Course.
-Tremendous growth was also witnessed in all spheres of sports activities with the introduction of new games like cricket, quoits, inter-class/inter-school football matches, etc. A report in 1962 had it that, the athletics team consistently gave a good account of themselves in the Provincial A.A.A. and Wilson PARNABY sport meetings.
-As at 1980 the students population grew to 1099 with 30 teachers.
+Tremendous growth was also witnessed in all spheres of sports activities with the introduction of new games like cricket, quoits, inter-class/inter-school football matches, etc. As of 1980, the student's population grew to 1099 with 30 teachers.
 Joint inter-house sports competition and Sunday service with the sister school, Mary Hanney Secondary School had since assumed a regular feature.